codyromano/ProjectAuraeGameGrid/README.md

 ## Troubleshooting
 - Try `brew uninstall watchman`, then `brew install watchman`.
 (Fixes [an issue in react-scripts](https://github.com/facebook/create-react-app/issues/2393))
 - Try upgrading to Node v.9.9.0 if you're using a lower version.
+- Delete localStorage items associated with the app, then reload the page.